How to Fix Sinkholes in Paraffin Candles

 Paraffin Candle (candle making) + Heat Gun Leveling + Nozzle Distance & Sweep

 Think of a “leveling pass” as a moving, circular or side-to-side sweep that briefly liquefies the top skin so it can relax and flatten, while the core stays solid and structurally sound.
-That approach lines up with the general “minimum heat, maximum control” style of safety advice from groups like the National Candle Association and test-based standards such as ASTM F2417.
+That approach follows a “minimum heat, maximum control” workflow and uses only enough heat to reflow the surface without overheating the jar, wick, or surrounding area.

 Set the heat gun to a low or medium setting, place the candle on a heat-resistant mat or tile, and check that the wick is trimmed and the flame is out before you start.
 Begin just outside the rim, then sweep across the surface in smooth arcs, spending no more than a second or two over any one spot.
 You’re looking for a thin, glossy melt that appears and then quickly settles, not a deep pool.
 If you see the wick starting to lean, the jar getting very hot, or the wax around the glass edge beginning to sag, you’re too close or moving too slowly and should back off immediately.
 A simple heat shield mat under your candles protects the work surface and gives you a clear “safe zone” to work within.